explosion/spaCy/website/docs/usage/models.md

 >
 > Pretrained pipeline distributions are hosted on
 > [Github Releases](https://github.com/explosion/spacy-models/releases), and you
 > can find download links there, as well as on the model page.
-You can also get URLs directly
+You can also get
-> from the command line by using `spacy info` with the `--url` flag, which may be useful for automation.
+> URLs directly from the command line by using `spacy info` with the `--url`
+> flag, which may be useful for automation.
 >
 > ```bash
 > spacy info en_core_web_sm --url
 > ```
 >
 > This command will print the URL for the latest version of a pipeline
 > compatible with the version of spaCy you're using.
-Note that in order to look up the compatability information an Internet connection is required.
+Note that in order to look
+> up the compatibility information an internet connection is required.

 ```bash
 # With external URL